 - In D.N.Angel, Satoshi lends his handkerchief to Daisuke in the first volume; Daisuke gives it back in the second volume during a chapter that begins to explore Satoshi's character more.
 This is definitely played for the Ho Yay.

-- There's a mutant, and averted, version of this in Victorian Romance Emma.
+- There's a mutant, and averted, version of this in Emma: A Victorian Romance.
 Realizing that a well-to-do caller on her mistress has genuinely forgotten his gloves, she rushes out to return them.
 Initially, she fails, but manages to actually do so later.
 A further mutation of this occurs when she and the man in question begin to start up a friendship, which looks to be very quickly heading for romantic territory when Emma tells him she's always wanted a silk handkerchief for her own.
 He buys it for her on the spot.

 - In the Gacha Gacha manga by Tamakoshi, this occurs between Clara and Kouhei, although Clara is not the sweet type, the Kouhei got dirtied because she insisted on him fixing her bike.